Totnes: Geography

 The town is built on a hill rising from the west bank of the River Dart, which separates Totnes from the suburb of Bridgetown.
-It is at the lowest bridging point of the river which here is tidal and forms a winding estuary down to the sea at Dartmouth.
-The river continues to be tidal for about 1 mi above the town, until it meets Totnes Weir, built in the 17th century.
+It is at the lowest bridging point of the river, which here is tidal and forms a winding estuary down to the sea at Dartmouth.
+The river continues to be tidal for about 1 mi above the town until it meets Totnes Weir, built in the 17th century.
+The town is a gateway to the South Devon National Landscape, a designated area of outstanding natural beauty that covers much of the south Devon coast, including the Dart estuary.

 Today there are two road bridges, a railway bridge and a footbridge over the river in the town.
-Totnes Bridge is the nearest bridge to the sea and is a road bridge built in 1826–28 by Charles Fowler.
+Totnes Bridge, the nearest to the sea, is a road bridge built in 1826–28 by Charles Fowler.
 At low tide the foundations of the previous stone bridge are visible just upstream—it was probably built in the early 13th century and widened in 1692.
-Before the first stone bridge was built there was almost certainly a wooden bridge here, and a tidal ford for heavy vehicles was just downstream.
+Before the first stone bridge was built there was almost certainly a wooden bridge here, and there was a tidal ford for heavy vehicles just downstream.
 In 1982 a new concrete bridge was built about 1000 ft upstream as part of the Totnes inner relief road.
 Its name, Brutus Bridge, was chosen by the local residents.
 A further 0.5 mi upstream, the railway bridge carries the National Rail Exeter to Plymouth line over the river.
 Immediately upstream of the railway bridge is a footbridge, built in 1993 to provide access to the terminus of the South Devon Railway.